Cannabis Mother Plant Care: Selection, Maintenance & Cloning

 Pruning and Topping Techniques

 Expert Tip: Select upper shoots and new branches for clones.
-These are not only more vigorous and flexible but also less likely to carry pests compared to older, lower limbs that may harbor insects or eggs.
+These are more vigorous and less likely to carry pests.

 Nutrient and Light Requirements